who-owns-lausanne/who-owns-lausanne/README.md

 ## Story outline

-We want to turn this project into a story that will be told on a appropriately designed webpage.
+We want to turn this project into a story that will be told on a nicely designed webpage.
+The story will take the perspective of someone trying to find accommodation in Lausanne, think of a newly arrived student.
+Maybe we will even invent an imaginary character and tell the story from his/her point of view.

+Driven by the difficulties of finding an affordable home in Lausanne, we start asking the question: Who owns all this real estate?
+And why are the rents in some _quartiers_ (districts) cheaper than in others?
+Following this, there will be an analysis of the ownership patterns overall and for different _quartiers_.
+Where are the most big companies etc. (see research questions).

+The main part of the story will then explain our findings about the composition of prices in different _quartiers_.
+It will combine the knowledge from the previous part and it will bring all the calculations together.
+We hope to be able to give an explanation whether the distance from the centre or the ownership pattern influences the price and where a newly arrived student should search for affordable accommodation.

+The entire story will feature various maps showing for example the ownership patterns or the differences in rent prices.

 ## Further ideas and discussion